onlineconf/onlineconf/README.md

 * `mysql` - credentials are stored in MySQL table.
 Table structure and password hashing method are inherited and compatible with module `mod_auth_mysql` of Apache httpd.

 * `header` - authentication is performed by a reverse proxy deployed in front of *onlineconf-admin*.
-In case of success it adds additional HTTP header with username (and signature, optionally).
+In case of success it adds additional HTTP header with username `X-Username` (and signature `X-Username-Sign`, optionally).
+Signature is MD5 hashed string a concatenation of `x_username`, `remote_addr` and config onlineconf-admin param `secret`.

 ## Authorization